IOT-DSA/dslink-dart-chrome/README.md

 # Chrome DSLink

-A DSLink that runs as a Chrome Application.
+A DSLink that runs as a Chrome Extension.

 ## Usage